vsillan/game-server-programming-course/presentations/intro.md

 Note:

-In this course we'll focus on the first 4
+In this course we'll focus mostly on the first 2 and bit on 3 and 4.

----